ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 RL Modules
 ==========

+The :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` class in RLlib's new API stack allows you to write custom models in RLlib, including highly complex multi-network setups, often found in multi-agent- or model-based algorithms.

-:py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` is the main neural network class in RLlib's new API stack and exposes three public methods, each corresponding to a distinct phase in the reinforcement learning cycle:
+:py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` is the main neural network class and exposes three public methods, each corresponding to a distinct phase in the reinforcement learning cycle:
 :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_exploration` handles the computation of actions during data collection
 (if the data is used for a succeeding training step), balancing exploration and exploitation.